281clo/X-Ray-Pneumonia-Classification/README.md

 The goal of this project is to create an image classification model that can successfully classify between X-rays of uninfected and infected lungs.
 The data set we're using is a set of five and a half thousand X-ray images from Guangzhou Women and Children’s Medical Center.
 The data has around a four to one ratio between infected lung images and uninfected lung images.
 After testing a few models, the model that we chose to use was a Convolutional neural network (CNN).

 ## Business Problem
+With most datasets focusing on adults and with almost 2 million deaths a year contributed from pneumonia cases in children, it is important to find accurate classification to identify and treat as soon as possible.
 The goal of our project is to build an image classification model that can correctly identify between x-rays of infected and healthy lungs.
 It's important that our model has high accuracy.
 With a low accuracy our model would misdiagnose too much.

 ![EDA visual](images/EDA_visual.png)